current North Carolina plate

 General information about stickers, expiration dates, etc.

-Current and recent year sticker colors are as follows:
+Current and recent year stickers, issued prior to May 26, 2015, were colored are as follows:

-Year stickers feature a prominent state outline with the letters "NC" inside; the year itself is relegated to the lower left corner of the sticker.
-The sticker serial number is placed in a white box found at the bottom of the sticker, to the right of the year.
-Some 1997 year stickers, and all year stickers since 1998, are printed with the serial number of the plate they were issued to.
-This is done to minimize sticker theft and fraud.
-A minority of 2004 year stickers had a problem with the orange color fading to the point of appearing to be white.
+Year stickers issued prior to May 26, 2015 featured a prominent state outline with the letters "NC" inside; the year itself was relegated to the lower left corner of the sticker.
+The sticker serial number was placed in a white box found at the bottom of the sticker, to the right of the year.
+Some 1997 year stickers, and all year stickers since 1998, were printed with the serial number of the plate they were issued to.
+This was done to minimize sticker theft and fraud.
+Some 2004 year stickers had a problem with the orange color fading to the point of appearing to be white.
 When this happened, though, the plate number printed on the year sticker in black did not fade.
-The 2000 and 2005 stickers were colored white on light blue, and as you can see, were rather difficult to make out due to the low contrast between the two colors.
-The 2009 stickers were white on purple and the 2011 stickers are white on yellow, colors not previously seen on North Carolina registration stickers.
-The 2011 stickers also have significant legibility issues.
+The 2000 and 2005 stickers were colored white on light blue, and were rather difficult to make out due to the low contrast between the two colors.
+The 2009 stickers were white on purple, the 2011 stickers were white on yellow, and the 2015 stickers were white on hot pink, all colors not previously seen on North Carolina registration stickers.
+The yellow 2011 stickers also had significant legibility issues.

 Expiration dates